orig74/UE4PyServer/README.md

 - Add "PyServerTickActor":<br/>
 Press the Plugin button PyServer.
 PyServerTickActor will apear in the Outliner pannel in the right.<br/>
 - Play:<br/>
 Press the play button in Play button in the Toolbar.
-The supporting mode are:  "Selected ViewPort"  and "New Editor Window"

 <h4>Running The Demo:</h4>
 The demo is "Lucas-Kanade optical flow tracking" from OpenCV library. <br/>